Social anxiety disorder (SAD) is sometimes referred to as social phobia.

 This disorder is characterized by an individual’s persistent and crushing fear of social situations.
 If forced in particular settings, sufferers may start blushing, sweating, trembling, or even experience chest pain or nausea.
 This disorder can be problematic because it can severely hinder people from living their lives.
 SAD can affect the ability to work, attend school, or participate in activities of any kind.
 It can also affect potential friendships, familial connections, intimate relationships, or any other aspect of a person’s social life.

-Social anxiety disorder can affect both men and women of all ages.
+It can affect both men and women of all ages.
 SAD often starts during the later phases of childhood.
 Persistent symptoms of six months or longer will usually lead to a diagnosis.
 According to studies, “About 15 million American adults have social anxiety disorder.”
-Symptoms usually start at around age thirteen, although, people will wait years before finding help for their social anxiety.
+Symptoms usually start at around age thirteen, although, people will wait years before finding help for their disorder.

 In today’s extrovert centered landscape, social anxiety disorder can be even more problematic to work through.